OuyangWenyu/HydroSPDB/README.md

 Clone this repo to your local directory.

-You should use the "master" branch, but if you want to use another branch, for example, the "dev" branch, you can run the commands:
+Please use the "master" branch, but if you want to use another branch, for example, the "dev" branch, you can run the commands:

 ```git
 git fetch origin dev